naoiwata/middleman-scaffold/README.md

 # Middleman-Scaffold [![Gem Version](https://badge.fury.io/rb/middleman-scaffold.png)](http://badge.fury.io/rb/middleman-scaffold)

-`middleman-scaffold` is an extension for the [Middleman] static site generator that adds support for Slim, Sass, Coffeescript, Live-reload.
+`middleman-scaffold` is an extension for the [Middleman] static site generator that adds support for Slim, Sass, Coffeescript. and includes Live-reload, deploy modules.

 ## Installation

-Add this line to your application's Gemfile:
+You will have access to the middleman command with generating scaffold.
+From the terminal:

     $ gem install middleman
     $ gem install middleman-scaffold